 Gerontological Nurses provide care for older patients, usually ages 50 and older.
 They play a pivotal role in ensuring their patients’ highest quality of life possible.

 If you’re passionate about serving the older generation by supporting them with quality healthcare, this guide on becoming a Gerontological Nurse Practitioner will help.

 Continue reading to understand a Gerontological Nurse Practitioner’s role, job responsibilities, salary*, and educational requirements.

 What Is a Gerontological Nurse Practitioner?

-Gerontological nurse practitioners tailor their care to the specific needs of their elderly patients.
-They are trained to help older adults maintain their independence, mobility, and overall quality of life.
-Gerontological nurses can also provide psychosocial care to their elderly patients, who may be experiencing depression or loneliness.
+Gerontological Nurse Practitioners tailor their care to the specific needs of their elderly patients.
+As a result, they help older adults maintain their independence, mobility, and overall quality of life.
+Gerontological Nurses can also provide psychosocial care to their elderly patients, who may be experiencing depression or loneliness.

 Gerontological Nurse Practitioners vs. Geriatric Nurses

 What’s the Difference Between a Gerontological Nurse Practitioner and a Geriatric Nurse?

 People sometimes confuse Gerontological Nurse Practitioners with Geriatric Nurses or may assume they are the same.
 However, these two professions differ in educational requirements, certification, and earning potential.